X24hedgehog/BO-for-customer-querry/README.md

 ### **Dataset**

+The original dataset, customer_conversion_dataset.csv, is from a Kaggle challenge

+I create a set of feedback based on positivity and negativity (feedback that AI agent can have access if they querry the customer), and add them to the original dataset to get customer.csv

-The AI agent works with a dataset containing:
+TO conclude, the AI agent works with a dataset containing:

 - **Customer Features**: Attributes such as age, location, interaction information (e.g., social media activity), and other demographic/behavioral details.
 - **Feedback and Conversion Status**: Observed **only after querying a customer** (offering a free trial).